 Parents may choose to have their student deposit money in a lunch account or have their student pay for lunches on a daily basis.
-Student lunch account deposits can be made in the cafeteria before school or processed online through www.ezschoolpay.com.
-Lunch charges are not allowed.
+Student lunch account deposits can be made in the cafeteria before school or processed online through www.myschoolbucks.com.